mircealungu/reconstruction/2_Abstraction.md

-# To Think About
+## Abstraction in your projects

+**Advice: Start working on your project!
+Don't leave it all for the last moment!**

+- Start from the dependencies extracted last time and create an abstracted module view.

+- Consider creating multiple complementary views if one is still too overwhelming.

+- Do you have access to the developers such that you can recover a reflection model viewpoint of the system?
+There would be extra points if you did this

+Note: If you spend more time implementing an analysis script or tool, you should correspondingly spend space in the report describing that.
+[Project Description](https://docs.google.com/document/d/10bTyUS4ZocReS3j2AxHak_-rBh_Yv_0NM6XDQrt0YkY/edit)

+## What you should be able to discuss

 - Why are semi-automatic solutions (~*automation with human in the loop*) always required in Architecture Reconstruction?

-- What is the difference between the views recovered today and a hand-drawn UML diagram or something drawn on the whiteboard?
+- What is the difference between the views recovered today and a hand-drawn UML diagram or a diagram drawn on the whiteboard?

 - How do you explain a recovered architectural view?
 Do you need to explain the role of the nodes?
 Should you also explain the reason for the existence of the dependencies between them?

+## To Think About

+- Are there other abstractions that we didn't discuss?
+What could they be?

 - Could we use ...
 LLMs?

-- Are there other abstractions that we didn't discuss about?
-What could they be?

 - Using code duplication technology to *erase* all the repetitive patterns in the code; everything that is left is the architecture.

-# Personalizing your Project

-- Can you visualize also dependency metrics with networkx?
-E.g. a stronger dependency as a thicker arrow as in the Softwarenaut examples?

-- For the aestheticians: consider using `pyvis` instead of `networkx` -- it has much nicer visualizations!

-- Consider [exporting the data from networkx](https://networkx.github.io/documentation/stable/reference/drawing.html) into specialized graph visualization tools (e.g. cytoscape, etc.)

-- Compute size metrics, and map them on the nodes in your module view

-- Can you also *recommend architectural improvements*?

-- Do you have access to the developers such that you can recover a reflection model viewpoint of the system?

-- Can you get [ArchLens](https://github.com/archlens/ArchLens), to work?
-Would that be a good tool for generating views?

-**Advice: Start working on your project!
-Don't leave it all for the last moment!**

-Reminder: If you spend more time implementing an analysis script or tool, you should correspondingly spend space in the report describing that.
-[Project Description](https://docs.google.com/document/d/10bTyUS4ZocReS3j2AxHak_-rBh_Yv_0NM6XDQrt0YkY/edit)